 Sophia: Well, you never take me out on dates.
 (Defensiveness)

-When I see couples like Tyler and Sophia act defensive towards each other, it makes me smile.
+When I see couples like Taylor and Sophia act defensive towards each other, it makes me smile.
 They have yet to realize they just want more out of each other.

 Taylor wants to make more love with Sophia because it makes him feel more connected to her.
-Sophia wants to get wined and dined like they used to before they had kids.
-Spending quality time with Tyler made her feel connected to him, and she desired him more as a result.
+Sophia wants to get wined and dined like she used to before they had kids.
+Spending quality time with Taylor made her feel connected to him, and she desired him more as a result.